(Image by: Herry Lawford)

 It is also worth remembering that although the majority of dentists in Thailand are well-trained, you should still make sure you find and an established clinic with an appropriate specialist for your needs.
 Dental Departures' screening process simplifies this procedure, enabling you to find the best dentist in Pattaya for your requirements.
 Our dentists specialize in all areas of dentistry from simple fillings to extensive procedures such as dental implants and sinus lift surgery, so you can be certain we will find you an experienced and well-qualified dentist.

 (Image by: Mattmangum)

-The northern end of the 3km Pattaya beach road is the quieter, with the southern end packed with street stalls, restaurants, bars and clubs.
-Jomtien Beachis quieter with a coastline fringed with palms and coconut trees and Wong Amat Beach is the cleanest and most secluded.
+The northern end of the three kilometer Pattaya beach road is the quieter, with the southern end packed with street stalls, restaurants, bars and clubs.
+Jomtien Beach is quieter with its coastline fringed with palms and coconut trees.
+Wong Amat Beach is the cleanest and most secluded.

-For trips outside the city centre, the Sanctuary of Truth, a massive wooden carved building and the Nong Nooch Tropical Gardens offer some respite from the city crowds.
-The giant Buddha statue on Buddha Hill is worth a walk, especially in the evenings, for breathtaking views.
+For trips outside the city centre, the Sanctuary of Truth, a massive wooden carved Thai style building, and the Nong Nooch Tropical Gardens, offer some respite from the city crowds.
+The giant Buddha statue on Buddha Hill is worth a walk, especially in the evenings, and offers breathtaking views.
 Mini Siam exhibits miniature replicas of well-known Thai tourist sites, as well as foreign wonders including the Statue of Liberty.

-Then, of course, there are numerous islands to discover hidden coves and quiet beaches that are just a boat ride away.
-While Pattaya is a full-on tourist destination, catering for every Western decadence, it is surprisingly easy to find a quieter, more reflective scene just moments away.
+Offshore, numerous islands, hidden coves and quiet beaches are just a boat ride away.
+While Pattaya is a full-on tourist destination, catering to every Western decadence, it is surprisingly easy to find a quieter, more reflective scene just moments away.

 The nearest international airport to Pattaya is Suvarnabhumi International in Bangkok.